 According to Business Insider, male sex anxiety is more commonly discussed for two obvious reasons: size and endurance.
 Getting it up, keeping it up and making an impact.
 For women, self-esteem issues, anxiousness about orgasming and bad past experiences are typical reasons for feeling insecure in bed.

 The article recommends seeing a therapist if you struggle with sex anxiety, and suggests an “improved understanding of the female anatomy” can treat many sex concerns.
-I’ve discussed a lot on The Style of Laura Jane about female masturbation and the taboo surrounding it.
+I’ve discussed a lot on The Style of Laura Jane about female pleasure and the taboo surrounding it.
 Only after an editor pleaded with me to review a sex toy did I learn how to enjoy love making.
 Female pleasure felt so uncomfortable to discuss.
 The me that started this blog would stare at me today in horror at my openness.

 But if there’s a woman reading this who struggles to orgasm and doesn’t have the confidence to confide in friends, hopefully she’ll get a push from this post to explore further.
 On publication Everyday Health, a piece reveals tips to make orgasms better.
 As a writer, an analyst, a creative perfectionist – I’m haunted in bed by my thoughts.
 A guy can be excelling – making me moan and breathe deep, and a conversation will kick off inside.
 Like: ‘How long do I stay in this position?
 Am I doing enough?
 I don’t want to be one of those starfish girls’ people on Reddit mention, when they just lie there.’